With household bills rising from April 1st, you can find help and support on our cost of living webpages

 There will be more open areas, green space, and better links for those visiting the Centre on foot or by public transport.
 The centre will look and feel much more welcoming and will create a better experience for people shopping and accessing facilities.

-In 2017, Sefton Council purchased Bootle Strand Shopping Centre as a key part of its commitment to regenerate the town centre.
-The Strand is really important to Bootle but it needs investment to ensure it is a thriving, sustainable asset at the heart of the town for the longer term.
+Sefton Council bought the Strand Shopping Centre in 2017 as a key part of its commitment to regenerate the town centre.
+The Strand is really important to Bootle, but it needs investment to ensure it is a thriving, sustainable asset at the heart of the town for the longer term.

 Our high streets have and are going through a period of huge change.
 This change is driven by the growth of online shopping, our changing consumer habits during the COVID-19 pandemic and people looking for a different experience within our town centres.